-Deep cleaning your aquarium sounds like a lot of work, but with a little bit of planning and the right tools you can be done in one hour or less.
+Deep cleaning your prized aquarium sounds like a lot of work, but with a little bit of planning and the right tools you can be done in one hour or less.
 Keeping your fish in the ideal environment is the most important thing you can do to keep them healthy and happy.
-Let’s get started and learn how to give your fish tank a quick but thorough cleaning.
+Let’s get started and learn how to quickly and thoroughly clean your aquarium.

 In order to finish quickly, having all the necessary items ready to go is essential.
 Unlike your weekly partial cleaning, this full water change requires the following: